-840.03 RESPONSIBILITIES AND AUTHORITY FOR IMPLEMENTING THE COLLEGE'S AFFIRMATIVE ACTION PROGRAM
+840.03 RESPONSIBILITIES AND AUTHORITY FOR IMPLEMENTING THE AFFIRMATIVE ACTION PROGRAM

-The president of SUNY Cortland is responsible for the Affirmative Action Program.
+The president of SUNY Cortland is responsible for the Affirmative Action Program (AAP).
 Vice presidents, deans, directors, chairs, and all administrative staff also bear responsibilities for fulfilling the moral and legal obligations of equal opportunity and affirmative action.
-The president has delegated procedural responsibility for monitoring the program to the assistant vice president for human resources and the affirmative action officer.